 In September 2010, Lending Tree, LLC ("Lending Tree") filed a patent infringement lawsuit against the Company in the United States District Court for the Western District of North Carolina, seeking a judgment that the Company has infringed a patent held by Lending Tree, an injunctive order against the alleged infringing activities and an award for damages.
 If an injunction were to be granted, it could force the Company to stop or alter certain of its business activities, such as its lead generation in certain client verticals.
 On April 12, 2012, the Court held a claim construction hearing and issued an order construing certain disputed terms of the patent-in-suit.
+On August 9, 2012, the Court held another claim construction hearing and, on October 3, 2012, issued an order construing certain additional disputed terms of the patent-in-suit.
 The Company believes that it has meritorious defenses against Lending Tree's claims.
 There can be no assurance, however, that the Company will prevail in this matter and any adverse ruling may have a significant impact on its business and operating results.
 In addition, regardless of the outcome of the matter, the Company may incur significant legal fees defending the action until it is resolved.
-While the Company intends to vigorously defend its position, neither the outcome of the litigation nor the amount or potential range of exposure, if any, associated with the litigation can be assessed at this time.
+Neither the outcome of the litigation nor the amount or potential range of exposure, if any, associated with the litigation or any settlement can be assessed at this time.